itzpankajpanwar/System-Lab/README.md

 # System-Lab
-My attempt for system lab Assignments given in MTech 2nd Semester
+My attempt for system lab Assignments given in MTech 2nd Semester at IIT Guwahati